**This is a developing story and will be updated.**

 “Unfortunately, we haven’t done any long-range planning for that possibility,” Schippers said in an email to PlayUSA.

-Schippers also added there are no available figures Penn National could share on projected revenue loss should the NFL season be axed.
+Schippers also added that there are no available figures Penn National could share on projected revenue loss should the NFL season be axed.

 “We’re hopeful live sports will continue to resume as we’ve seen over the last several weeks,” he said.